billobah/london_bike_rides/README.md

 London Bikes use Analysis
 ----

+# Acknowledgement

+First, let me give the credit to *Mo Chen* who made and explained this project from his youtube count: https://www.youtube.com/watch?v=nl9eZl1IOKI.

 # 1. Using Python to clean the data

-We have used Python to clean the donwloaded dataset
+We have used Python to clean the donwloaded dataset.

 # 2. Data Visualization using Tableau